dandudikof/zfs-auto-mod/README.md

 		3. pfix:nsnap:[m,w,d,h]=[0,1] (optional) chooses which snapshots to take (snap_type 3 option)
 		(no need to set if doing all.
 0 to disable some, 1 only to overwrite inherited 0 on children)
 	- Or multiple executions with different config files
-	- And different pfixes (can intermingle multiple configs withing same dataset structure)
+	- And-or different pfixes (can intermingle multiple configs withing same dataset structure)
-6. Multiple config executions can log to the same log files but only if not ran concurrently
-	- otherwise you get a mess of a logfile.

 ## restoring (back to source)